manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

 	> With Oracle DBCA, you can perform other administrative tasks, such as configure or delete an existing Oracle Database and manage PDBs and templates.

-2. Oracle DBCA displays the default creation mode, **Typical configuration**, selected with the pre-filled configuration parameters.
+2. Oracle DBCA displays the default creation mode, **Typical configuration**, selected with pre-filled configuration parameters.

-	For this lab, specify the **Administrative password** and enter the following.
+	For this lab, enter the following.
-	**Global database name** - *orcl1.us.oracle.com*
+	**Global database name** - Specify a unique name, for example, *orcl1.us.oracle.com*
+	**Administrative password** - Set the password for admin user accounts
 	**Pluggable database name** - *orclpdb1*

+	The values may differ depending on the system you are using.
 For the remaining fields, leave the defaults and click **Next**.

     ![Typical Configuration](images/dbca21c-typical-002-typmode.png)